-26.3.1 For Imperial, Regal and Supreme titles, all certificates are to be won in Gold class.
+26.3.1 For Imperial, Regal, Supreme and Platinum titles, all certificates are to be won in Gold class.
+(Jan 2020)

 26.4 All titles must be approved by Governing Council.
 Application must be made on the appropriate form and lodged with Governing Council within fourteen (14) days of qualification.

 26.5 Governing Council registered cats are only permitted to use titles granted by GCCFSA, ACF (Inc) or CCCA, or titles accepted under rule 24.4.